-Partners in Protection Center for Child Protection, based at the Jesuit-Pontifical Gregorian University in Rome, is at the forefront of the Catholic Church's global response to prevent the sexual abuse of minors and vulnerable persons.
+Partners in Protection Center for Child 1he Protection, based at the Jesuit-Pontifical Gregorian run University in Rome, is at the forefront of the Catholic Church's global response to prevent the sexual abuse of minors and vulnerable persons.
 This pioneering venture offers assistance, particularly through education, to churches and religious and nongovernmental organizations, especially in Africa, Asia and South America, to enable them to deal with and prevent abuse in their fields of responsibility.
 It also provides formation for priests and seminarians studying in Rome and courses for members of the Roman Curia and for new bishops.
 Established as a pilot project in January 2012, through collaboration among the Gregorian University, the Archdiocese of Munich and Freising, and the Department of Child and Adolescent Psychiatry and Psychology of the State University Clinic of Ulm in Germany, the center was originally based in Munich.
 Now, after three years successfully conducting an e-learning course that includes online training in awareness and prevention of sexual abuse of children and care for survivors, it has relocated to the Gregorian University, where the inauguration ceremony was held on Feb.
 16. In a message for the occasion to Hans Zollner, S.J., a German Jesuit who is president of the center, Pope Francis praised and encouraged the center's work.
-O'Malley, Cardinal Seán O.F.M.Cap., head of the Pontifical GERARD O'CONNELL is America's Rome correspondent.
-America's Vatican coverage is sponsored in part by the Jesuit communities of the United States.
-Twitter: @gerryorome.
-Council for the Protection of Minors, welcomed the outreach of the center, which provides support for the work of his commission.
+O'Malley, Cardinal Seán O.F.M.Cap., head of the Pontifical Council for the Protection of Minors, welcomed the outreach of the center, which provides support for the work of his commission.
 "We are painfully aware of the many places in the world where the issue of clerical sexual abuse in the church has not been adequately addressed and we hope that the pontifical commission and the outstanding work of the center will make a difference," he said.
 "We must render justice to the victims, but we must also do all we can to prevent abuse from happening," Father Zollner stated at the opening ceremony.
 He said the center draws on the expertise of psychol- line of efforts academic structure and ogists, psychiatrists, social scientists, theologians and canon lawyers.
 It provides "a platform for best practices" and "a structure of assistance based on the principles of subsidiarity."
 The partners share responsibility for the project and contribute to the development of the program.
 Since 2012 it has cooperated with partners in Argentina, Ghana, Germany, India, Indonesia, Kenya, New Zealand, Spain and Uruguay, and some 1,000 persons have participated.
-But, Zollner said, it is vital to reach out more widely, "in a culturally sensitive way," to churches and religious institutions where there is little awareness of the problem and few resources to ad- The center's e-learning program was developed in the period 2012 to 2014 and is currently being revised in collaboration with Georgetown University to develop an interdisciplinary practical, interactive online course based on the Jesuit learning model of experience-reflection-action.
+But, Zollner said, it is vital to reach out more widely, "in a culturally sensitive way," to churches and religious institutions where there is little awareness of the problem and few resources to address it.
+The center's e-learning program was developed in the period 2012 to 2014 and is currently being revised in collaboration with Georgetown University to develop an interdisciplinary practical, interactive online course based on the Jesuit learning model of experience-reflection-action.
 The online qualification program sensitizes those who work with minors to the problem of sexual abuse and trains them to relate to victims/survivors of abuse.
-In addition to all this, Baroness Sheila Hollins of the United Kingdom, chair of its scientific advisory board, said the center is stepping up its research and teaching activities and envisages the creation of a network of academic institutions engaged in research Gregorian University is at the frontto prevent the abuse of minors.
+In addition to all this, Baroness Sheila Hollins of the United Kingdom, chair of its scientific advisory board, said the center is stepping up its research and teaching activities and envisages the creation of a network of academic institutions engaged in research concerning safeguarding minors.